-Texas law is currently dominated by the use of centralized files to control the release of any identifying information, including an original birth certificate.
-This has not always been the case, and it’s time to restore a right that was first restricted in 1957.
-Join Us.
+Texas law is dominated by the use of a centralized file to control the release of any information, including an adopted person’s original birth certificate.
+Government control and enforced secrecy, however, has not always been Texas law.

 1850